stuffnting/gutenberg-block-examples/src/block-categories/README.md

 This code demonstrates how to manipulate the block categories that appear in the Inserter.
 Including adding, removing and reordering categories, as well as moving blocks between categories.

+A test block, `myprefix/change-inserter-test-block`, is also added to the inserter.

 ## In this code

 **`block-categories.php`**

+- Registers a test block: `myprefix/change-inserter-test-block`.
 - Adds a new block category `custom-category-php` using the `block_categories_all` filter.
 - Filters which blocks are allowed in the `widget` category.
 The other widgets are remove from the editor completely.